ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 That directory will contain a directory named `[experiment_name]_[model_name]_0` if model name and experiment name are specified.
 If the same combination of experiment and model name is used again, the integer at the end of the name wil be increased.
-If neither of them is specified the directory will be named `run_0`. he directory will containhe directory will contain
+If neither of them is specified the directory will be named `run_0`.
+The directory will will contain

-- `description.json` a file containing a description of the training process with all the information to reproduce it.
+- `description.json` - a file containing a description of the training process with all the information to reproduce it.
-- `training_statistics.json` which a record of all measures and losses for each epoch.
+- `training_statistics.json` which contains records of all measures and losses for each epoch.
-- `model` a directory containing model hyperparameters, weights, checkpoints and logs (for TensorBoard).
+- `model` - a directory containing model hyperparameters, weights, checkpoints and logs (for TensorBoard).

 The model definition can be provided either as a string (`--model_definition`) or as YAML file (`--model_definition_file`).
 Details on how to write your model definition are provided in the [Model Definition](#model-definition) section.

 During training Ludwig saves two sets of weights for the model, one that is the weights at the end of the epoch where the best performance on the validation measure was achieved and one that is the weights at the end of the latest epoch.
 The reason for keeping the second set is to be able to resume training in case the training process gets interrupted somehow.

 To resume training using the latest weights and the whole history of progress so far you have to specify the `--model_resume_path` argument.
 You can avoid saving the latest weights and the overall progress so far by using the argument `--skip_save_progress_weights`, but you will not be able to resume it afterwards.
 Another available option is to load a previously trained model as an initialization for a new training process.